Hisham ibn Abd al-Malik: Early life

 Hisham was born in Damascus, the administrative capital of the Umayyad Caliphate, in AH 72 (691–692 CE).
 His father was the Umayyad caliph Abd al-Malik (r.
 685–705).
 His mother, A'isha, was a daughter of Hisham ibn Isma'il of the Banu Makhzum, a prominent family of the Quraysh, and Abd al-Malik's longtime governor of the Islamic holy cities of Mecca and Medina.
 According to the history of al-Tabari (d.
 923), Hisham was given the kunya (patronymic) of Abu al-Walid.

 There is little information about Hisham's early life.
 He was too young to play any political or military role during his father's reign.
 He supposedly led the Hajj pilgrimage to Mecca once during his brother al-Walid I's reign (r.
 705–715) and while there, met a respected descendant of Caliph Ali (r.
 656–661), Zayn al-Abidin.
 Hisham is credited by al-Tabari for leading an expedition against the Byzantines across the Caliphate's frontier in 706 and capturing a number of their fortified positions.

 Hisham began to demonstrate aspirations for the caliphate at the death of his brother, Caliph Sulayman (r.
 715–717) in 717.
 On his deathbed, Sulayman had nominated as his successor their paternal first cousin, Umar II, but kept the order secret, entrusting the revelation to his chief adviser Raja ibn Haywa.
 When Raja informed the Umayyad family of the decision, Hisham protested that the caliphal office was the preserve of Abd al-Malik's direct descendants and only relented from his opposition when threatened by force.
 He played no political or military role under Umar (r.
 717–720) but is mentioned in a 10th-century biography of Umar as having issued a letter to the caliph complaining of his and his brothers' treatment under the caliph's rule.
 Hisham also held no posts under his brother, Caliph Yazid II (r.
 720–724).

-Reign
+Caliphate

 Accession

 Upon the counsel of their brother, the prominent general Maslama ibn Abd al-Malik, Yazid nominated Hisham as his successor over his own son al-Walid II, whom he had originally intended to designate as first-in-line.
 Hisham acceded after Yazid died in January 724.
 He received the news while at his Syrian desert estate, al-Zaytuna, which is identified as Qasr al-Hayr al-Gharbi, near Hisham's favored residence, al-Rusafa, which is identified as Qasr al-Hayr al-Sharqi.
 He was given the caliphal ring and staff by a postal messenger, after which he rode to Damascus, where he was publicly acclaimed as caliph.